 Up to half of older people are priced out of the retirement living market.
-Over 2 million homes are headed by someone aged 55 or over which do not meet basic standards e.g., too cold, poor accessibility.
-It is estimated that 1 in 3 people want to move but only 3 in 100 actually do.
+Over 2 million homes are headed by someone aged 55 or over which do not meet basic standards e.g., too cold, poor accessibility.21 It is estimated that 1 in 3 people want to move but only 3 in 100 actually do.9 new homes made affordable for older people

-The provision of shared ownership allows purchase of as little as a 25% share, (but more typically 50%) to help those that otherwise could not afford to move, enjoy a new purpose built home within a supportive, caring community.
+The provision of Shared Ownership allows purchase of as little as a 25% share, (but more typically 50%) to help those that otherwise could not afford to move, enjoy a new purpose built home within a supportive, caring community.